Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 About the author

-Nick Dams is the founder of damshustle a disruptive creator with a strong focus and expertise in running a successful blogging business and Youtube channel.
+Nick Dams is the founder of damshustle and a seasoned marketer at a 6-figure SaaS company.
+With a focus on successful blogging business and Youtube channel.

 You can also follow me on Linkedin and Twitter